dataflowr/website/index.md

 - Mathematics: basics of linear algebra, probability, differential calculus and optimization
 - Programming: basic proficiency Python

+**Super fast track** to learn the basics of deep learning from scratch:
+- Have a look at the [slides](https://dataflowr.github.io/slides/module1.html) of [Module 1: Introduction & General Overview](./modules/1-intro-general-overview)
+- Run the [notebook](https://github.com/dataflowr/notebooks/blob/master/Module2/02a_basics.ipynb) (or in [colab](https://colab.research.google.com/github/dataflowr/notebooks/blob/master/Module2/02a_basics.ipynb)) of [Module 2a: Pytorch Tensors](./modules/2a-pytorch-tensors)
+- Run the [notebook](https://github.com/dataflowr/notebooks/blob/master/Module2/02b_linear_reg.ipynb) (or in [colab](https://colab.research.google.com/github/dataflowr/notebooks/blob/master/Module2/02b_linear_reg.ipynb)) of [Module 2b: Automatic Differentiation](./modules/2b-automatic-differentiation)
+- Check the [Minimal working examples](./modules/3-loss-functions-for-classification/#minimal_working_examples) of [Module 3: Loss functions for classification](./modules/3-loss-functions-for-classification).
+If you do not understand, have a look at the [slides](https://dataflowr.github.io/slides/module3.html).
+- Have a look at the [slides](https://dataflowr.github.io/slides/module4.html) of [Module 4: Optimization for Deep Learning](./modules/4-optimization-for-deep-learning)
+- Try playback speed 1.5 for the [video](https://youtu.be/OiyZXdnLHcI?t=149) from [Module 5: Stacking layers](./modules/5-stacking-layers).
+- Run the [notebook](https://github.com/dataflowr/notebooks/blob/master/Module6/06_convolution_digit_recognizer.ipynb) (or in [colab](https://colab.research.google.com/github/dataflowr/notebooks/blob/master/Module6/06_convolution_digit_recognizer.ipynb)) of [Module 6: Convolutional Neural Network](./modules/6-convolutional-neural-network)
+- Try playback speed 2 for the [video](https://youtu.be/vm-ZusIUkiY?t=133) from [Module 7: Dataloading](./modules/7-dataloading)
+- Have a look at the [slides](https://dataflowr.github.io/slides/module8a.html) of [Module 8a: Embedding layers](./modules/8a-embedding-layers)
+- Well done!
+Now you have time to enjoy...

 <!-- ### Annotation tool

 - [hypothes.is](https://hypothes.is/groups/EzzjE8gb/deep-learning-ens-2020) allows you to annotate this website and the web in general.
 You'll find some hints for the practicals here!